This page includes resources for retail, supermarkets and shopping centres on work health and safety, workers’ compensation and COVID-19.

 - retail commission-based buying and/or selling

 Workplaces may include areas where workers interact with customers, such as department and bulk stores, petrol stations, supermarkets and food shops, plant nurseries, hardware and timber merchants, and speciality shops.
-They may also include closed areas such as warehouses or distribution centres.

 Some retail workplaces may not involve face-to-face customer contact, for example, where products are sold entirely online.